This article may contain *affiliate links. Please see our affiliate disclosure for more details

 How Can You Make Money Writing About Gardening?

-Affiliate marketing would be the first and most obvious choice to monetizing a gardening blog.
+Affiliate marketing would be the first and most obvious choice to monetize a gardening blog.
 There are quite a few wonderful partner programs to choose from.
 If your blog is about flowers and botanicals, a program like the one offered by Botanical Interests might be perfect for you.

 If gardening for food is the focus of your blog, a partner program along the lines of the Garden Tower Project might be just what you need.
 Either way, there are dozens of associate programs to choose from, including the old standby of Amazon Associates.